Employee Management System Web Application: A Complete Guide

 Access Control Architecture

-Role-based access control should be granular enough that employees only see their own data, managers see their team's data, and sensitive information like compensation and disciplinary records is visible only to authorized HR roles.
-Every access and change should be logged with a timestamp and user identifier for audit purposes.
+Role based access must be detailed enough that employees see only their own data managers see their team data and private info like pay or discipline is seen only by the right HR people.
+Every view and change must be logged with time and user name for checks.

 Data Encryption